850.21 Peace Officer Custody (Civil)

 2.2.
 When a member takes a person into custody under the direction of the Community Mental Health Program Director or designee, the member shall provide the custody report of the Community Mental Health Program Director or designee to AMR or, in those extraordinary circumstances when the officer provides transport, the treating physician at the secure evaluation facility.

 2.3.
 The member will submit a copy of the Report of Peace Officer Custody of an Allegedly Mentally Ill Person, along with an original police report about the incident, to their supervisor before the end of shift.

 3. Supervisor Responsibilities:

 3.1.
-Supervisors will ensure their members follow the reporting requirements for peace officer custody.
+Supervisors shall ensure their members follow the reporting requirements for peace officer custody.

 - Originating Directive Effective: 05/02/17

 - Next Review Date: 10/06/19